FRIENDSHIP

 Most children are afraid of being rejected.
 Help them realize that although

-some kids may not want to be their friend, the risk of hearing “no” is not close to
+some kids may not want to be their friend, and the risk of hearing “no” is not close to

 the feeling of getting the “yes” and finding a best friend.
 It’s worth the risk.